tbraun89/pyCI/README.md

-    new_repo                           start a new project configuration section repo.url=URL_TO_GIT                url to the remote git repository repo.name=My Project               unique name of the project repo.step0=command                 "command" executed in the first build step repo.step1=command                 "command" executed in the second build srep repo.step2=...
+    new_repo                           start a new project configuration section repo.url=URL_TO_GIT                url to the remote git repository repo.branch=BRANCH                 the branch that should be used (default: master) repo.name=My Project               unique name of the project repo.step0=command                 "command" executed in the first build step repo.step1=command                 "command" executed in the second build step repo.step2=...